 IRP RIDGE Center Research Grants

-The focus of the 2013–2014 IRP RIDGE Center for National Food and Nutrition Assistance Research funding competition is on the impacts of food assistance programs on food insecurity (at various severity levels), consumption patterns, food choices, nutritional outcomes, and other diet-related health outcomes.
+The focus of the 2014–2015 IRP RIDGE Center for National Food and Nutrition Assistance Research funding competition—a continuation of our focus from last year—is on the impacts of food assistance programs on food insecurity, consumption patterns, food choices, nutritional outcomes, and other diet-related health outcomes.

 2013–2014 Funded RIDGE Center Grants

 Six food assistance research proposals were awarded funding for 2013–2014 by the IRP RIDGE Center for National Food and Nutrition Assistance Research in conjunction with the RIDGE Program of the U.S. Department of Agriculture.
 The grants in the amount of $40,000 run from July 1, 2013, through December 31, 2014.
 Proposal abstracts follow the list of awards below.